Independent editorial review.::Pricing verified directly from each vendor, April 2026.::Affiliate disclosure

 Figure and table neglect

 Most summarizers skip embedded figures, charts, and data tables unless explicitly prompted.
-The key data in a 200-page annual report is often in the tables, not the prose.
+Key data in a 200-page annual report is often in the tables, not the prose.

 Citation drift